hasura/ndc-prometheus/README.md

 #### How it works

 When simple queries don't meet your need you can define native queries in [the configuration file](./tests/configuration/configuration.yaml) with prepared variables with the `${<name>}` template.
+Native queries are defined as collections.

 ```yaml
 metadata: